-Within a business, there are few things worse than getting slapped with the dreaded lawsuit.
+Within a business or a law firm, there are few things worse than getting slapped with the dreaded lawsuit.
 Not only are lawsuits expensive, but they can be time-consuming, draining and frustrating.
-So how do you avoid one?
-Valorem Law Group, a business litigation firm in Chicago, has provided five tips to avoid getting sued:
+Many times, lawsuits could be avoided by taking simple precautions.

-1. Legal Contract Review: Even for the most routine and mundane contracts, have someone from your legal counsel review the contract before signing.
-The money spent upfront for legal review will save you ten times more than skimping on legal fees and facing litigation from the contract down the road.
+1. Legal Contract Review: Even for the most routine and mundane contracts, have someone from your legal counsel team review the contract before signing.
+The time or money spent upfront for legal review will save you ten times more than skimping on legal fees and facing litigation from the contract down the road.
 If using a standard form, make sure it has been reviewed in advance by counsel, and have it routinely updated.

 5. Documentation: If you suspect something unethical or illegal is going on within your own company, investigate it immediately and document the results.
 Do not think that things will go away or go unnoticed.
 As inside counsel, remember that your fiduciary duty is to the company.
 Documentation can provide a helpful paper trail that provides a credible account of what occurred, in the event that further issues arise.